 Another feature of this program is the Immediate Post-Concussion Assessment and Cognitive (ImPACT) testing, which determines if an athlete can safely return to play after suffering a head injury.
 ImPACT is a computer-based testing program that measures cognitive function in athletes with concussions, including attention span, working memory, non-verbal problem solving and reaction time.
 To have your team or group tested, call 704-512-3820.

-To make a referral or schedule an appointment with any of our 14 physicians, call 704-355-9200.
+To make a referral or schedule an appointment with one of our physicians, call 704-355-9200.

-For more information about mild traumatic brain injury, click on the links below:
+Learn more about mild traumatic brain injury: